Lung cancer symptoms

 The main symptoms of lung cancer are:

-- a persistent new cough or a change in an ongoing cough
+- a persistent new cough (lasting more than three weeks) or a change in a cough you’ve had for a long time

 - coughing or spitting up blood.